1. Home

 Depending on the type, solar batteries can either store excess DC electricity that’s produced by your solar panels, or they can be charged by AC electricity that’s already been converted by your inverter.

-Solar batteries are a critical component of the positive environmental role of solar and being an economic benefit to solar owners.
-Many states and power companies now have incentives for residential customers who send excess power to the overall electric grid.
+Many states and power companies now have incentives for residential customers who send excess power from their solar batteries to the overall electric grid.
 These programs, called virtual power plants, help spread out when renewable energy can be used on the grid.
 At times of surplus solar, wind, or other renewable energy production, the excess is stored.
 When it’s later added to the grid, those sharing their battery’s power with the grid are compensated.

 Solar battery storage is growing and is expected to continue growing exponentially.
 The National Renewable Energy Laboratory found energy storage will multiply by at least five times from 2020 to 2050.